The Sarton Awards and the Gilda Prize

 Applicants are responsible for reading and observing these requirements.
 Query us if you have questions.

-The entry submission package consists of the application form, the entry fee ($90 Early Bird; $110 thereafter), and either 1) three bound, reader-ready copies or 2) an electronic copy (.epub or .pdf file format) of the work.
+The entry submission package consists of the application form, the entry fee ($90 Early Bird; $110 thereafter), and either 1) an electronic copy (.epub or .pdf file format, reader-ready) or 2) of the work three bound, reader-ready copies.

-1. Works in English by women authors originally published during January 1, 2019 – December 31, 2022 in the United States and Canada are eligible.
+- Works in English by women authors, and featuring a female protagonist or subject, originally published during January 1, 2021–December 31, 2024 in the United States and Canada are eligible for nomination.

 a. by the author or authors;